idealius/chesscellavg/readme.md

 This is without considering any openings or defenses, which limits its usefulness, but since I couldn't find anything that did this, I made it.
 I used ChatGPT for a lot of it (who doesn't, anymore, especially for Python) but I added quite a bit in a short amount of time.

-If you need to find a large number of PGN games to mess with (besides your own) I included a myfile.pgn which is based on a few (5000+ I think?)
-Chess games.
+If you need to find a large number of PGN games to mess with (besides your own) I included a myfile.pgn which is based on a few (4000+) Chess games.
 Varying ELO, many from Titled Tuesday, other actual tournaments mostly around the 2000 range but some are a bit lower.

 I made it from the 9GB PGN file made in 2021 by this guy: https://www.chess.com/forum/view/general/chess-pgn-database-over-9-million-games